• Skip to main content

 How spicy is this Chipotle Salsa?

 If you use 1 chipotle pepper, this salsa isn't overly spicy, about a Medium Chipotle Salsa.
-For a spicier salsa, you can use 2 chipotle peppers.
+For a spicier salsa, you can use 2 chipotle peppers or more sauce from the can.
 If you want it less spicy, you can use a half pepper, or add a bit more honey to balance the heat.

 What can I do with the rest of the can of chipotle peppers?